ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - charging
 - plugged
 - address (dependent on use_geocode configuration)

+Following information from hyundai_kia_connect_api is added to the monitor.dailystats.csv file (gathered by the car, so not computed by summary.py), with per day the following information:
+- date
+- distance
+- distance_unit
+- total_consumed Wh
+- regenerated_energy Wh
+- engine_consumption Wh
+- climate_consumption Wh
+- onboard_electronics_consumption Wh
+- battery_care_consumption Wh

 This information is used by the other tools:
 - summary.py